jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 management crumble you to dust.

-If you don't share experience with others, your effectiveness will never scale beyond your own efforts.
+If you don't share experience with others your effectiveness will never scale beyond your own efforts.
 If you impart your battle scars on others without considering the circumstances in which they were inflicted, people who believe you will miss out on awesome things.
 The challenge of the experienced developer